TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ```

 This imported the biblio.txt file, creating the \"lo\" table.
 You can
-run \"bib conect\" and use sql commands to look the table.
+run \"bib connect\" and use sql commands to look the table.
 For example:

 ``` {.in\"}
 show tables;